ThePrez/Manzan/docs/install.md

 ## Which Java to use
 Use a Java version provided by IBM, which is at least version 8.
-When running the `java -version` command, the output should contain the string `IBM Semeru Runtime Certified Edition`.
+When running the `java -version` command, the output should contain the string `IBM`.
+Ex. `IBM Semeru Runtime Certified Edition`.
 Otherwise, Manzan may not function properly.

 ## Install from GitHub release